 The key differences between reckless and careless driving are severity and the driver's intent/knowledge.
-Careless driving is less serious and, while a reckless driver knows their erratic driving will likely cause harm but ignores that fact, a careless driver may simply be negligent – in other words, he may not know their driving is likely to cause harm, even if they should.
+Careless driving is less serious and, while a reckless driver knows their erratic driving will likely cause harm but ignores that fact, a careless driver may simply be negligent; in other words, they may not know their driving is likely to cause harm, even if they should.

-The penalties for careless driving are $85, two point on your New Jersey State Driving Record.
+The penalties for careless driving are $85 and two points on your New Jersey State Driving Record.
 If their are aggravating circumstances, such as a previous license suspension, a judge may add the addition of jail time and license suspension.

 Reckless driving and careless driving charges are expensive and can even lead to jail time, but often a traffic stop for one of those reasons leads to additional problems if the driver is suspected of driving under the influence of drugs or alcohol.
 Evidence of reckless or careless driving is enough probable cause for an officer to stop and arrest a driver for DWI in New Jersey.